sos321/Tindog/README.md

 ## Biggest obstacle

-The hardest part of this project was setting up media queries and making my design responsive.
+The hardest part of this project was setting up media queries and making the mobile navigation.